snoyberg/posa-chapter/warp.md

 So, this problem became a thing of the past.

 Recent network servers tend to use the `epoll` family.
-If worker processes share a listen socket and they manipulate accept connections through the `epoll` family, thundering herd appears again.
+If workers share a listen socket and they manipulate accept connections through the `epoll` family, thundering herd appears again.
 This is because